 So to begin, we will see how far simple self-observations can take us.4 We’ll start with the surface, as that is closest to where most people normally are, but we’ll touch upon the depths soon after, only to return to the surface and repeat the cycle.
 Naïve self-observation has a bad name in mainstream psychology as it does not always give reliable, statistically significant or generalizable results.
 Still, there are two reasons why, in spite of those obvious shortcomings, it is still good to start with it.
 The first is that whatever we find, will be close to our own experience and will be relevant to our own lives.
 It may not tell the whole story, it may not be fully true even, and it is unlikely to lead immediately to our very essence, but unless we know ourselves exceptionally well already, it may give us at least some new insights in how we experience and conduct ourselves on the surface.
 The second reason is educational: attempting to give a good, sharp look at ourselves provides a crucial bit of training.
 The things that happen in our own surface nature have a rather complex relation to what happens on the deeper layers of our being.
 They express, to some extent, what happens below, but they don’t do so very well: the expression is not direct, there are intervening and distorting influences.
 And so, while the things that happen on the surface can give hints about the deeper layers of our nature, they also distort what comes from there.
 Understanding the manner in which these distortions take place is a crucial step if we want to develop the deeper knowledge.

-1. We'll discuss why such knowledge should exist and what role it could play in taking psychology further, in the next section on knowledge[INTERNAL REF].
-Why it gives such inalienable joy, we have already touched upon in the introduction[INTERNAL REF], but we'll discuss it in more detail in the chapter on emotions[INTERNAL REF].
-How to "realise" this knowledge of the Self, we'll take up in the chapters on self-development[INTERNAL REF].
+1. We have discussed why such knowledge should exist and what role it could play in taking psychology further, in the previous section on knowledge[INTERNAL LINK].
+Why it gives such inalienable joy, we have already touched upon in the introduction[INTERNAL LINK], but we'll discuss it in more detail in the chapter on emotions[INTERNAL LINK].
+How to "realise" this knowledge of the Self, we'll take up in the chapters on self-development[INTERNAL LINK].

 3. Looking after the cows and collecting firewood may have been amongst the actual jobs a student was asked to do, but they were of course also symbolical: collecting insights and increasing one’s aspiration.

 4. To find out what happens deeper inside, we need more sophisticated techniques of self-observation than simple introspection.
-We'll discuss these in the chapters on knowledge.
-[INTERNAL REF] Here, for our first round, a bit of self-critical common sense will have to do.
+We have discussed these in the chapters on knowledge.
+[INTERNAL LINK] If they are as yet too hard to put into practice, a bit of self-critical common sense will have to do.